|The use of this site is governed by the policies, terms and conditions set forth below. By using this site, you accept these terms and conditions.

 Please do not hesitate to drop us a line if your have any questions regarding treatments or other gem information.

-br> Rick Stinson, Lapidary artist, has a Bachelors Degree in Fine Art from Wichita State University.
+Rick Stinson, Lapidary artist, has a Bachelors Degree in Fine Art from Wichita State University.
 He is a master lapidary and an accomplished goldsmith.
-He became interested in rocks and minerals at a very early age and started cutting cabochon gems in 1972, and has faceted fine colored gems since 1983.
+He became interested in rocks and minerals at a very early age and started cutting cabochon gems in 1972, and has faceted colored gems since 1983.
 He has won awards in international and domestic gem art competitions and has shown in museum exhibitions as well as represented in museum collections.
-His work has been published in Colored Stone, Lapidary Journal, Professional Jeweler, Tucson Show Guide and other magazines, newspapers and publications.
-His work is represented in private collections throughout the USA, Canada, Australia, France, United Kingdom, Saudia Arabia, Singapore, Italy, South Africa, Brazil, Japan, Belgium, Isle of Jersey, New Zealand, Scotland, Ireland, Kenya, Sweden and Germany.
+His work has been published in Gems and Gemology, Colored Stone, Lapidary Journal, Professional Jeweler, Tucson Show Guide, Rothkin Gem News, and other magazines, newspapers and publications.
 He is a member of the United States Facetors Guild.
-He is an Artist Member and former Board Member of GANA, Gem Artists of North America, one of the most prestigious organizations of lapidary artists; He is honored to be among members that include some of the most talented gem artists in the world.
+He is an Artist Member and former Board Member of GANA, Gem Artists of North America, one of the most prestigious organizations of lapidary artists in the world.
 He is a founding member of the Kansas Meteorite Society.
-He recently discovered cat's-eye peridot in a pallasite meteorite.
-These extraterrestrial peridot gems are older than any gems from earth and are among the rarest gems in the world.
+Suggested by John Sinkankas in an early "Gems and Gemology" article, Rick discovered the chatoyancy phenomenon in some extraterrestrial peridot and was the first lapidary artist to cut a cat's-eye gem in extraterrestrial peridot, among the rarest colored gems in the world.